A haven of shopping and entertainment on Tokyo Bay

 From capital defense to weekend leisure

 The name Odaiba means fort, referring to the cannon batteries which were constructed to defend the city after the arrival of the American "black ships" in the 19th century.
-These batteries were eventually converted into parks and landfills, but in the 1990s the mayor of Tokyo decided to redevelop the Odaiba area as a spot for future innovation and modern living.
+These batteries were eventually converted into parks and landfill, but in the 1990s the mayor of Tokyo decided to redevelop the Odaiba area as a spot for future innovation and modern living.

 Nowadays, Odaiba is an up-and-coming area popular with young people and families on a budget looking for a holiday without leaving the city.
 In 2020, Odaiba will host beach volleyball and triathlon swimming during the Olympics.